quanunknow/Sudoku-solver/README.md

 # Sudoku-solver
-🧠 Sudoku Solver Step-by-Step
-  This project is a step-by-step Sudoku solver built using Python and Pygame.
+🧠 This project is a step-by-step Sudoku solver built using Python and Pygame.
 It allows users to manually input puzzles, lock them, and then walk through each   logical solving step interactively — just like a human would using pencil marks and techniques.

 # 🔧 Features: